 Compliance, Contract, and ESG Risk (KRIs 10, 11, 13)

 KRI 10: Contract Compliance Rate.
+Among the governance-oriented Supply Chain Key Risk Indicators Examples, this one often surfaces the largest exposures with the least effort.
 A supplier contract that is expired, missing current SLAs, or lacking risk provisions (force majeure clauses, cybersecurity requirements, audit rights, termination triggers) is a risk exposure hiding in plain sight.

 KRI 11: Supplier Risk Assessment Coverage.
 You should have a current risk assessment for every critical supplier.
 “Current” means completed within the last 12 months and reflecting the supplier’s actual risk profile, not a checkbox exercise from three years ago.